Palo Alto AYSO Coach Pre-Season Check List

 - You must take the courses appropriate to the level of training your division requires. ergo, U10 coach must have U10 certification.
 Plan for any certification needs using http://clinics.ayso26.org

 - You must register and send in forms and the forms must be processed before the AYSO Training site will grant you access

 DC Assigns You a Team Number

-- As soon as you have a team assignment you can obtain your equipment from the locker.
+- You can obtain your equipment from the locker.
 See http://equipment.ayso26.org

 - Make sure you have one, and only one, assigned Team Manager.
 If you have more than one, contact them to determine which one you will keep.

 DC Releases Rosters to Coaches

 - Login, then click on Coach in the left menu, and review your team information.
 You will see your co-coaching team members your players, and their parents.
 The practice and game schedule may not be filled in yet, but it will be filled in.